 Cost Effective Encryption Key Management

 In addition to managing TDE and cell level encryption keys, Alliance Key Manager offers an on-board encryption service - the key never leaves the server.
-Further, Townsend Security enables customers to encrypt SQL Server databases—including 2008, 2012, 2014, and 2016 releases—as well as Oracle, IBM DB2/400, MySQL, MongoDB, and more.
+Further, Townsend Security enables customers to encrypt SQL Server databases—including 2008-2017 releases—as well as Oracle, IBM DB2/400, MySQL, MongoDB, and more.

 Cost should not be a barrier to compliance.
 Our key management model is built to scale from a single server to a multi-server environment.
 Any organization can now deploy a cost-effective, comprehensive and certified solution to meet key management compliance requirements.